-Soot damage may look like just a messy aftermath of a fire, but don’t let its dusty disguise fool you, this stuff can be seriously harmful.
+Soot damage may look like just a messy aftermath of a fire, but don’t let its dusty disguise fool you.
+Amongst other results of a fire, soot can be harmful to your property and your health.
 Whether it’s clinging to your walls after a fire or quietly building up in your fireplace, soot is more than a cosmetic problem.
 It’s toxic, tough to clean, and sneaky enough to hide in plain sight.

 What Exactly Is Soot?

-Soot damage forms when materials like wood, plastic, or oil burn incompletely—usually at lower temperatures with limited oxygen.
-The result?
-Tiny carbon particles filled with harmful chemicals.
+Soot damage forms when materials like wood, plastic, or oil burn incompletely.
+So, while all fires are terrible, ones that burn lower, at lower temperatures with and with limited oxygen, can result in tiny carbon particles filled with harmful chemicals.
 These particles drift through the air, settle on surfaces, and cause that familiar smoky odor and dark stains.

 House roof on fire | Soot Damage